upenderadepu/assignment-moengage/README.md

 # AWS VPC Creation with Terraform

 This project will create a VCP with Internet Gateway, subnets

 An SSH key pair is dynamically generated as well, and the private key is copied over to the bastion host.

 The ec2 instance in the public subnet is assigned a security group with access from the the intenret via port 22, 80 and 443.

+userdata.tpl has the code snippet to install the nginx and to bring up the service.

 Both security groups are dynamically created in the network module.